KNFreed/3P/README.md

 # 3P!: An Open Source Console working on Raspberry
 ![logo](https://github.com/KNFreed/3P.github.io/raw/master/img/logo.png)

-* Works on Raspberry
-* Only works in English

 # How to install the 3P!

 **1. Update everything and install Git**